jeremytammik/tbc/a/1913_au_fuzz.md

 -->

-### Autodesk University 2021, Fuzz, Python and Break
+### Autodesk University 2021, Python, Fuzz and Break

-AU coming up, fuzzy comparisons for all real numbers, Python material and time for a break:
+AU registration is open, fuzzy comparison is important for real numbers, Python learning material and time for a break:

 - [Autodesk University 2021 Open and Free](#2)
 - [Real Number Comparison Requires Fuzz](#3)